F-1 Student Visa: Status & Work Options Explained

 The F-1 student visa is the most common visa for students wanting to study in the United States.
 It is a temporary visa for foreign students who enter the United States in order to continue their education at an accredited school or college.
-In 2012, about 486,000 new F-1 visas were issued by the United States.
-This is double the amount issued the previous year.
+In FY 2024, about 400,737 F-1 visas were issued by the United States.

 To begin the process of obtaining an F-1 student visa, you’ll need to: